pixare40/PokeApi/README.md

 The project is is organised into 5 projects:

-* PokeApi - The main project
+* PokeApi - The API project.
+Entrypoint for the app.
 * PokeApi.Infrastructure - project housing infrastructure code such as HttpClientWrapper
 * PokeApi.Models - housing common models
 * PokeApi.PokemonManagement - Domain library housing specific code for pokemon management